TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Village seen from train

-An unknown village seen from the train ride to Montpellier from Marseilles.
+An unknown village is seen on the train ride to Montpellier from Marseilles.

-In the end, studying in France turned out to be the best "risk" I ever took.
-I am now infinitely more fluent in the French language and comprehend more fully the texts I read in my upper-level classes.
-Receiving exposure to the language in its own context as well as experiencing multiple subcultures created a satisfying and well-rounded study abroad experience.
-To those who still don't see "the point" in studying French, I would reply that language is a means of communicating with others, and in our increasingly shrinking world that means there is no such thing as a useless language.
+Ultimately, studying in France was the best "risk" I ever took.
+I am infinitely more fluent in French and fully comprehend the texts I read in upper-level classes.
+Exposure to the language in its own context and experiencing multiple subcultures created a satisfying and well-rounded study abroad experience.
+To those who still don't see "the point" in studying French, I would reply that language is a means of communicating with others.
+In our increasingly shrinking world, there is no such thing as a useless language.
 Take Spanish?
-Maybe another time — there is still plenty of Languedoc sun and spirit in me to last for a long time to come.
+Maybe another time — I still have plenty of Languedoc sun and spirit to last for a long time.

 For More Info